MicrosoftDocs/power-automate-docs/articles/desktop-flows/copilot-in-power-automate-for-desktop.md

 Currently, Copilot in Power Automate for desktop is only available for users with a work or school account.

-**Note:** If your environment is in the region listed above and you still need to see the Copilot in Power Automate for desktop experience, contact your tenant administrator.
+**Note:** If your environment is in the region listed above, you are signed in with a work or school account, and you still cannot see the Copilot in Power Automate for desktop experience, contact your tenant administrator.
 They might have turned off the Copilot functionality.

 ## How to use Copilot to get answers to product-related questions